Table of Contents:

 Analysis of Breach Terms

 How do data breaches happen?

 As we just read, data breaches can occur in various types of institutions in a number of ways.
 While some breaches are purely accidental, it doesn’t change the fact that your information could be at risk after a breach.
 Let’s take a closer look at four of the most common ways that data breaches occur.

 A company’s data system is like a gold mine for hackers.
 Hackers find vulnerable areas of a specific computer system or network to gain access to its information.
 Personally identifiable information (PII) can be more valuable than money and can be sold on the black market for a high price.
 Hackers can also use your PII to create credit card accounts, apply for jobs and receive tax refunds.
 (Learn more about identity theft and identity fraud)

 Breaches can be accidents.
-In the case of employee error, the data breach may not have any specific motivation, but occurs when an employee is tricked into unknowingly allowing access to a company’s secured data through phishing emails or deceptive websites.
+In the case of employee error, the data breach may not have any specific motivation but occurs when an employee is tricked into unknowingly allowing access to a company’s secured data through phishing emails or deceptive websites.
 Employees may accidentally provide sensitive information about the company’s data servers on a fraudulent website or download malware that intercepts data entered or stored on the computer.

-Sometimes a breach can occur due to error of a company’s supplier, again purely accidental, when sensitive data is inappropriately processed or shipped.
-This can result in exposure of this information to unauthorized sources.
+Sometimes a breach can occur due to an error of a company’s supplier, again purely accidental, when sensitive data is inappropriately processed or shipped.
+This can result in the exposure of this information to unauthorized sources.
 Information can also be at risk when vendors do not properly delete user information.